Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Historically, knives and daggers were regarded as secondary or tertiary weapons.
 Most cultures fought with pole weapons, axes, and swords at arm’s length.
 They also used bows, slings, spears or other long-range weapons.

-Since 1250, monuments and other modern images depict knights with daggers or battle knives at their sides.
-Hilt and blade shapes started to look like smaller versions of swords and resulted in a fashion of adorned sheaths and hilts in the late 15th century.
-It is also a church symbol, as the dagger resembles a cross.
+Since 1250, monuments and other modern images have depicted knights with daggers or battle knives at their sides.
+Hilt and blade shapes started to look like smaller versions of swords, resulting in adorned sheaths and hilts in the late 15th century.
+The dagger is also a church symbol, as it resembles a cross.

-The development of protective plate armour during the Middle Ages increased the value of the dagger as an ideal supplementary weapon for piercing armour gaps.
+The development of protective plate armour during the Middle Ages increased the dagger’s value as an ideal supplementary weapon for piercing armour gaps.

 Books providing instruction on using weapons presented the dagger being held in hand with the blade directed from the heel of the hand and used to make bowed jabs.
 The dagger was a standard killing weapon used by the public or vengeful nobles who wanted to stay anonymous.